-The Corporation was assigned management responsibility for Coopers Stadium on 1 July 2013, following the South Australian Government commissioning an independent review of venues operated by the Office for Recreation & Sport.
+The Corporation was assigned management responsibility for Coopers Stadium on 1 July 2013, following the government commissioning an independent review of venues operated by the Office for Recreation, Sport and Racing.

-Coopers Stadium hosted 15 major publicly ticketed events in 2020-21, 13 of which were Adelaide United Football Club A-League home matches.
+Coopers Stadium hosted 18 major publicly ticketed events in 2021-22, 13 of which were Adelaide United Football Club A-League home matches.